-On your WordPress site there are different roles and capabilities assigned to users.
+On your WordPress site, there are different roles and capabilities assigned to users.
 This is to give the site owner control over who can access what on the site.
-Accordingly, different aspects of the site is assigned to different users based on the site-owner’s discretion.
+Accordingly, different aspects of the site are assigned to different users based on the site owner’s discretion.
+This article gives you a fundamental idea of WooCommerce user roles and the capabilities of each.
 Read our other article to understand the capabilities of WooCommerce better.

 Additional User Roles in WooCommerce